mmp2192/GGCMI-GWLs/README.md

 # GGCMI-GWLs
 [![DOI](https://sandbox.zenodo.org/badge/604862065.svg)](https://sandbox.zenodo.org/badge/latestdoi/604862065)

-This repository contains Matlab scripts for the data analysis behind the manuscript "Patterns of Future Climate Risks for Agricultural Production By Global Warming Levels" (Alex C. Ruane et al.).
-These scripts use crop model data from the Agricultural Model Intercomparison and Improvement Project (AgMIP) Global Gridded Crop Model Intercomparison (GGCMI) project.
+This repository contains Matlab scripts for the data analysis behind the manuscript "Patterns of Future Climate Risks for Agricultural Production By Global Warming Levels" by Alex C. Ruane et al. These scripts use crop model data from the Agricultural Model Intercomparison and Improvement Project (AgMIP) Global Gridded Crop Model Intercomparison (GGCMI) project.

 GGCMI data are stored on Globus (https://www.globus.org/).
 Users who are interested in accessing GGCMI data will need to create a Globus account and contact Christoph Müller (cmueller@pik-potsdam.de) for permission to access the GGCMI group.
 Other required information, such as driving climate data, crop calendars, and crop area data, are also stored on Globus.